 After setting up the EEG (see Section~\ref{sec:eeg_recording}), the participants were seated in front of the eye tracker attached to the screen.
 Then, we explained the purpose and setup of the study with introductory slides.
 To familiarize the participants with the task, they performed a brief training session consisting of one trial.

 The experiment was divided into three consecutive blocks with $24$ trials each.
 Between each block, participants took a break of ten minutes to reduce learning and fatigue effects.
-We pseudo-randomized the presentation order with the constraints that no more than three snippets of one condition appeared in a row and that, at least, two other snippets appeared between two snippets, containing the same atom of confusion.
+We pseudo-randomized the presentation order with the constraints that no more than three snippets of one condition appeared in a row and that at least two other snippets appeared between two snippets containing the same atom of confusion.
 Each trial started with the presentation of a fixation cross for $5~\text{s}$.
 Next, the code snippet was presented (see Figure~\ref{fig:design}).
-The participants' task was to determine the output of variable \verb|R| (as in \textbf{R}esult) in each snippet as fast and correctly as possible.
-Participants had up to $30~\text{s}$ to comprehend each snippet, but they could proceed earlier after, at least, $3~\text{s}$ by hitting the \emph{enter} key.
+The participants' task was to determine the output of variable \verb|R| (as in \textbf{Result}) in each snippet as quickly and accurately as possible.
+Participants had up to $30~\text{s}$ to comprehend each snippet, but they could proceed earlier after at least $3~\text{s}$ by hitting the \emph{enter} key.
 Then, we presented four response options: One option was the correct value, two were incorrect values that would follow typical erroneous thought processes associated with the respective atom (only one for two-choice answer options), and one \emph{I don't know} option.
 The last option was intended to prevent participants from guessing.
 Finally, we asked participants whether the code snippet was easy or difficult to comprehend, also allowing the \emph{I don't know} option.

-After the experiment, we conducted a semi-structured interview, including questions on the participants' views about the experiment and each snippet.
-Finally, we paid the compensation of 12 euros per hour, calculated on a quarter-hourly basis.
+After the experiment, we conducted a semi-structured interview that included questions on the participants' views about the experiment and each snippet.
+Finally, we paid the compensation of $€12$ per hour, calculated on a quarter-hourly basis.